 Both observatories are open for guest researchers.

-In addition to the two observatories, the Physikalisches Institut of the University of Bern operates a laboratory container at the Belvedere terrace for measurements of solar neutrons.
-This apparatus has been installed in collaboration with the Solar-Terrestrial Environment Laboratory of the Nagoya University, Japan, and is the European cornerstone of a worldwide network of solar neutron detectors.
+In addition to the two observatories, the Physikalisches Institut of the University of Bern operated from 1998 until 2017 a laboratory container at the Belvedere terrace for measurements of solar neutrons.
+This apparatus has been installed in collaboration with the Solar-Terrestrial Environment Laboratory of the Nagoya University, Japan, and was the European cornerstone of a worldwide network of solar neutron detectors.

 Highlights of past research

 |1966/67||Construction of a solar observatory on the north tower of the Kulm hotel by the Astronomical Institute of the University of Oxford (Prof. D.E.
 Blackwell).|